lijunsong/pollen-rock/README.md

 - [x] warns unbalanced braces
 - [ ] warns runtime errors in your document
 - [ ] warns undefined tag functions
-- [ ] Inlines Racket document
+- [ ] inlines Racket document
-- [ ] provides file preview in Real-time
+- [x] provides preview and auto-reloads the preview when file changes

 *Note:*
 - [x] means the feature has been implemented.

-These useful warnings are possible because the back-end of Pollen-Rock is written in Racket.
+These useful features are possible because the back-end of Pollen-Rock is written in Racket.
 It understands your configuration file `pollen.rkt`, and serves you better than tranditional editors (like Vim, Emacs, Sublime Text, etc.).